 Explore Sorrento

-Visit the Cathedral of Saints Philip and James, then sit in the Villa Comunale with the locals.
+Visit the Cathedral of Saints Philip and James and take a seat in the Villa Comunale with the locals for some of the best people-watching.

-Feel a sense of gratitude as you peer out over the Gulf of Naples at Mount Vesuvius.
+Walk along the railing over the water and sink into a sense of gratitude as you peer out over the Gulf of Naples at Mount Vesuvius.
+It’s a blessing to be here!

 Pompeii & Mt.
 Vesuvius